truecharts/website/src/content/docs/blog/2023-03-06-breaking-enterprise-changes/index.md

 We're heard many of you complain about flaky and limited certificate behavior on TrueNAS SCALE.
 It's understandable people are upset and so are we.

 To ensure users have an actually solid experience, we've decided to implement the current industry leading certificates solution: Cert-Manager.
-It supports more forms of certificates, is faster to setup and is build by people that are _actually_ specialized in certificate management.
+It supports more forms of certificates, is faster to setup and is build by people that are _actually_ specialised in certificate management.
 Which, lets be realistic, NAS developers are not.

 Later this month, we'll release some guides for setting it up, but here's some screenshots: